Buckcherry: Fuck EP, Rock 'N' Roll and Warpaint: 2014–2020

 Fuck was released on August 19, 2014.
 The title of every song on the EP includes the word "Fuck".
 The song, "Say Fuck It" is a cover of the 2012 Icona Pop song "I Love It", with a few modifications in the lyrics.

 Buckcherry took part in VampPark Fest on February 19, 2015, hosted by the rock band Vamps at the Nippon Budokan.

 Buckcherry's seventh studio album Rock 'n' Roll was released on August 21, 2015.
 On June 2, 2015, "Bring It On Back" was released as the first single from the album.
 A second single, "The Feeling Never Dies," which features country singer Gretchen Wilson, was released February 17, 2016.

 In May 2017, Keith Nelson and Xavier Muriel left the band due to disagreements with Josh Todd over the band's direction.
 The band was said by Eddie Trunk and former bassist Jimmy Ashhurst to have over-toured.
 This was one of many reasons Keith and Xavier left the band.
 However Keith and Xavier have both stated they have no hard feelings.
 The band brought in new members guitarist Kevin Roentgen and drummer Sean Winchester shortly afterwards.
 Nelson's departure left Josh Todd as the only remaining original member of Buckcherry.

 The band's eighth studio album Warpaint was released in 2019.
 The title track was released on February 8, 2019, and the full album on March 8, 2019.

 Guitarist Kevin Roentgen left the band in July 2020.
 He was later replaced by Jetboy guitarist Billy Rowe.

 In October 2020, it was reported that Buckcherry were due to enter the studio to record a new album.

-Hellbound: 2021–present
+Hellbound, Vol. 10 and Roar Like Thunder: 2021–present

 On April 21, 2021, Buckcherry announced their ninth album Hellbound (released on June 25, 2021, through Earache Records and Round Hill Records), along with the release of the single "So Hott" and its accompanying video (which was nominated for Classic Rock magazine's Track Of The Week) and the announcement of a North American tour with dates from June 2021 - November 2021.
 Hellbound was produced by Marti Frederiksen (who has previously collaborated with Aerosmith, Def Leppard, Jonny Lang and Sheryl Crow - he's "like the sixth member of Aerosmith," said Buckcherry guitarist Stevie D) and is being sold on a variety of collectable vinyl (pink, yellow and orange via Earache Records and black and clear smoke vinyl via Round Hill Records).

+In November 2024, it was announced that the band had entered the studio in Nashville with producer Marti Frederiksen to record their eleventh album.

+The band's eleventh studio album, Roar Like Thunder, was released on June 13, 2025.
+The album was preceded by the title track and "Come On" as the first two singles.